Yachting-Club-CERN/ycc-keycloak-provider/README.md

 ## Notes

-### JPA Configuration Dead Ends
+### JPA Configuration Dead Ends (Lajos)

-I (Lajos) have tried *many-many* ways of facilitating the configuration.
+I have tried *many-many* ways of facilitating the configuration.
 From the code point of view using `EntityManager` (JPA/Hibernate) is beneficial.
 However, Keycloak+Quarkus complicates the view.

 The root problem was that Quarkus eagerly reads `persistence.xml` (regardless the settings and whether `beans.xml` is present).
 This file cannot be renamed and is essential to JPA `EntityManager` creation.

-What I did NOT manage to make work reliable under Keycloak 21 as of 2023-03:
+What I did not manage to make work reliable under Keycloak 21 as of 2023-03:

-* Making Quarkus to NOT read `persistence.xml` (the properties simply do not work at all in the setup)
+* Making Quarkus to not read `persistence.xml` (the properties simply do not work at all in the setup)
 * Complete dynamic configuration of JPA (bypassing `persistence.xml`): first of all needs a lot of code, and in the end it did not work as expected.
 Cannot recommend at all.